Emergency Shower & Eye Wash

 Part of the instructional process should include a “hands-on” drill on how to find equipment.

-The wearing of contact lenses can be dangerous because chemicals can become trapped under a contact lens.
-Any delays caused by removing contact lenses in order to rinse eyes could result in injury.
-Training should includeinstruction in contact lens removal.
+Contact lens wear can be dangerous because chemicals can become trapped under them.
+Any delays caused by removing contact lenses to rinse eyes could result in injury.
+Training should include instruction in contact lens removal.

 Signage: